tamekasmall/CV/README.md

 Journeying through code and growing as a software developer at Makers Academy has required me to continuously absorb information and learn new things daily.
 I enjoy the challenge and the process of learning and I feel that I’m aware enough to identify areas in my knowledge and on it.

 #### Other Skills
-strategic thinking .
+Strategic thinking .
 Negotiation .
 Oranisation

 Coordination .
 Microsoft Office .
 ADOBE CC